OSGeo/gdal/doc/source/drivers/vector/sqlite.rst

    used to control if the compressed format for geometries (LINESTRINGs, POLYGONs) must be used.
 This format is understood by Spatialite v2.4 (or any subsequent version).
-Default to NO. Note: when updating an existing Spatialite DB, the COMPRESS_GEOM configuration option can be set to produce similar results for appended/overwritten features.
+Default to NO. Note: when updating an existing Spatialite DB, the :decl_configoption:`COMPRESS_GEOM` configuration option can be set to produce similar results for appended/overwritten features.

 -  **SRID=srid**: Used to force the SRID number of the SRS associated with the layer.
 When this option isn't